cosmos/sdk-tutorials/academy/2-main-concepts/architecture.md

 Any application that uses Tendermint for consensus must implement ABCI.
 You do not have to do this manually, because the Cosmos SDK provides a boilerplate known as **BaseApp** to get you started.

 In the following suggested exercise, you will create a minimal distributed state machine with the Cosmos SDK and see code samples implementing concepts progressively.
 Your state machine will rely on Tendermint for consensus.

-## Test yourself: a coding exercise
+## Test yourself - a coding exercise

 With all you have learned about Tendermint, can you **design** a minimal distributed state machine?
 A blockchain that allows people to play the game of checkers?
 Open the following section, **Creating a checkers blockchain**, to start this reflection and reinforce your understanding of Tendermint.